What is a VPN?

 - Other more playful uses of VPN connections have become popular, many of them related to a straightforward concept: falsifying where you are.

-- When you connect your device with a VPN, it communicates with the VPN server, and it is this one that talks to the Internet.
+- When you connect your device with a free VPN for FireStick or other plastform, it communicates with the VPN server, and it is this one that talks to the Internet.

 - Suppose you are in China and the VPN server is in the United States.